sol239/java-fi/README.md

 ### `db`
 **Usage:** `db [OPTION]...`
-The command to check connection to the database.
+The commands to check connection to the database.
 **Options:**
 * `-h`, `--help`: Show help message.

 ### `del`
 **Usage:** `del [OPTION]...
 [TABLE]...`
-The command to delete specified `TABLE`(s) from the database.
+The commands to delete specified `TABLE`(s) from the database.
 **Options:**
 * `-h`, `--help`: Show help message.

 ### `exit`
 **Usage:** `exit [OPTION]...`
-The command to exit the application and close the connection to the server.
+The commands to exit the application and close the connection to the server.
 **Options:**
 * `-h`, `--help`: Show help message.

 ### `help`
 **Usage:** `help [OPTION]...`
-The command prints the help information for the application.
+The commands prints the help information for the application.
 **Options:**
 * `-h`, `--help`: Show help message.

 ### `insert`
 **Usage:** `insert [OPTION]...`
-The command inserts data from a CSV file to the database.
+The commands inserts data from a CSV file to the database.
 **Options:**
 * `-h`, `--help`: Show help message.
 * `-t`, `--table=TABLE_NAME`: Specify the target table name.